Understanding and Enhancing Queries

 Additional WUME lab publications may also be of interest.

-Please contact the PI for access to data sets, including the 1999 and
+Please contact the PI for access to query log data sets, including the

 This material is based upon work supported by the National Science